ericjang/tdb/README.md

 ploss=tdb.plot_op(viz.watch_loss,inputs=[loss])
 ```

 Refer to the [MNIST Visualization Demo](notebooks/mnist_demo.ipynb) for more examples.
+You can also find more examples in the [tests/](tdb/tests) directory.

 ## FAQ